 Cornrows and Braids Short Hairstyle

 Getting braids in short hair is not as timely an affair as it is for braids with long hair.
 The lady in the photo above has a braid style that looks great.
 If she wants to grow longer hair, she can accomplish this by wearing the braids over time.
 This particular style is easy to do on one’s self, so going to a braid stylist is suggested.

 A woman with a round face like the woman in this picture can rock a bob hairstyle very elegantly.
 Bobs are nice to style and they highlight the face shape very well without overdoing it.
 For this chic look, a so-pretty face like this girl has is important, and you probably have one.

 Short Afro Hairstyle

 If one is dedicated to going the way of the full Afro, it may take some time to get the hair thick enough.
 The lady in the picture above, looks both natural and unique.
 In today’s hair style showcase, the Afro can certainly be said to be making a comeback.

 - Keep your hair and scalp moisturized: Wearing an Afro requires growing an Afro.
 It requires a thick mane, which can be gained by using natural hair products full of nutrients and moisture that can nourish the scalp and hair.

 - Plait your hair regularly: Body hormones go to work when you go to sleep.
-Because of this, hair grows when you are asleep.
+So hair grows when you are sleeping.
 If you plait your hair before going to bed, it will retain its moisture through the night.